nesquena/backburner/README.md

 Workers can be easily restricted to processing only a specific set of queues as shown above.
 However, if you want a worker to process **all** queues instead, then you can leave the queue list blank.

-When you execute a worker without queues specified, any queue for a known job queue class with `include Backburner::Queue` will be processed.
+When you execute a worker without the queues specified, queues for known job queue class with `include Backburner::Queue` will be processed.
 To access the list of known queue classes, you can use:

 ```ruby